MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgAccessReview.md

   - `[UserConsentRequestId <String>]`: key: id of userConsentRequest
   - `[UserId <String>]`: key: id of user

-INSTANCES <IMicrosoftGraphAccessReview\[]>: The collection of access reviews instances past, present and future, if this object is a recurring access review.
+INSTANCES <IMicrosoftGraphAccessReview[]>: The collection of access reviews instances past, present and future, if this object is a recurring access review.
   - `[Id <String>]`:
   - `[BusinessFlowTemplateId <String>]`: The business flow template identifier.
 Required on create.
 This value is case sensitive.
   - `[CreatedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
     - `[IPAddress <String>]`: Indicates the client IP address used by user performing the activity (audit log only).
     - `[UserPrincipalName <String>]`: The userPrincipalName attribute of the user.